Gwazi86/git-basic-exercises/README.md

 A heat sink is a small ceramic or metal component with fins on its surface that absorbs and disperses heat produced by electrical components such as a processor.

+Parallel processing is a method that uses multiple processors simultaneously to execute a single program or task